ygguser/tiny_http_client/README.md

 * only certificates from the crate's `certs/` directory are embedded;
 * the certificates are stored in DER format;
 * the normal `webpki-roots` certificate list is not used;
-* on Windows, the native Windows certificate store is not used;
+* on Windows, the feature has no effect and the native Windows certificate store is used;
 * the embedded certificates are used as the TLS trust anchors.

 The feature is intentionally disabled by default.